I have my brain tied behind my back, as always, to make things fair.

 I could talk to you about a thousand different things right now that just boil my blood.

-But as you know, this time of the year, this is when we get uh when our families redo the health care premieres for the company you're going through, both individually or through your company.
+But as you know, this time of the year, this is when we get when our families redo the health care premieres for the company you're going through, both individually or through your company.

-And I got an email I can forward to you that I just got from the general manager of my company, and I'm 29 years old with my 26-year-old wife with my seven-month-old little boy, and I manage the entire southeast of the United States, and we just got an email saying that our health care provider has now dropped us the company.
+And I got an email I can forward you that I just got from the general manager of my company, and I'm 29 years old with my 26-year-old wife, with my seven-month-old little boy, and I manage the entire southeastern United States, and we just got an email saying that our health care provider has now dropped us, the company, and that our new PP, it's not even a PPO anymore, it's POS, is $515 per paycheck bi-weekly.

 So $1,030 a month, except for two months out of the year when I get to pay over $1,500.

-And if these people honestly don't think that what's going on in DC, because I'm an average show, if they want an average show, does not affect their lives.
+And if these people honestly don't think that what's going on in D.C., because I'm an average show, if they want an average show, does not affect their lives.

 They're living in a dream world.

-Well, I think they know that.
+Oh, I think they know that.

-I mean, what I want to make sure I understand what happened to you.
+I want to make sure I understand what happened to you.

 Your company dropped you, you say?